jawadqur/gen3-argo-gitops/README.md

+# Gen3 Helm - GitOps exmample

-# Instructions to bootstrap a gen3 cluster using ArgoCD and KIND (Kubernetes in docker) using GitOps
+Instructions to bootstrap a gen3 cluster using ArgoCD and KIND (Kubernetes in docker) using GitOps.

+This will deploy cluster level resources for observability, security and orchestration as well as configure and deploy gen3.

+Secrets mangement is TBD, do not commit secrets to Git!

 ## Install Docker or similar.